 - Have your freezer preloaded with food so you don’t have to do any cooking and you won’t be held down to having to do take out each night.
 In fact, share this list on your Facebook page, so your friends can bring you food to freeze!

-- You need more diapers and onesies than you think you do.
+- You need more diapers and onesies than you think you do for your newborn.
 Go buy another pack tomorrow.

-What would you add to this list?
+What would you add to this newborn list?
 Leave us a comment and tell us!